sohith18/VR-Mini-Project-1/README.md

-# Image Classification using handcrafted features passed through SVM and MLP(Part A)
+# Image Classification using handcrafted features trained and evaluated for SVM and MLP

 ## Dataset
 The dataset is organized into two subdirectories: "without_mask" and "with_mask."